Resource Allocation for Vehicle Platooning in 5G NR-V2X via Deep Reinforcement Learning: Introduction

 \section{Introduction}

 Vehicle-to-Everything (V2X) communications, which support traffic safety, traffic efficiency and advanced V2X services, are paving the way towards the connected intelligent transportation systems (C-ITSs).
-Cellular V2X (C-V2X), initially defined as LTE-V2X in 3GPP Release 14 \cite{release14}, is an example of a leading technology in V2X communications.
-Furthermore, NR-V2X was designed in 3GPP Release 16 (5G phase) to support the advanced services that primarily focuses on vehicle platooning, advanced driving, extended sensor and remote driving \cite{release16_2018}.
-Different from LTE-V2X, which only provisions support for broadcast transmissions, NR-V2X allows multiple communication types to act simultaneously \cite{naik2019ieee}: A Platoon Leader (PL) in the platoon can communicate with its platoon members (PM) using the groupcast mode, while utilising the broadcast mode to transmit other periodic messages to the vehicles that are not part of the platoon.
-Note that in vehicle platooning, there is a PL coordinating the movement of a group of PMs by broadcasting Basic Safety Messages (BSMs) cyclically \cite{giambene2020analysis}.
+Cellular V2X (C-V2X), initially defined as LTE-V2X in 3GPP Release 14 \cite{3gpp.36.300}, is an example of a leading technology in V2X communications.
+Furthermore, New Radio V2X (NR-V2X) was designed in 3GPP Release 16 (5G phase) to support the advanced services that primarily focus on vehicle platooning, advanced driving, extended sensor and remote driving \cite{3gpp.22.886}.
+Different from LTE-V2X, which only provisions support for broadcast transmissions, NR-V2X allows multiple communication types to act simultaneously \cite{naik2019ieee}: A platoon leader (PL) in the platoon can communicate with its platoon members (PMs) using the groupcast mode, while utilizing the broadcast mode to transmit other periodic messages to the vehicles that are not part of the platoon.
+Note that in vehicle platooning, a PL coordinates the movement of a group of PMs by broadcasting Basic Safety Messages (BSMs) cyclically \cite{giambene2020analysis}.

 NR-V2X defines two sidelink (NR-PC5) modes: The NR-V2X sidelink Mode-1 signifies the mechanisms that allow direct vehicular communications within gNodeB coverage.
-The gNodeB in this mode schedules the sidelink resources for vehicles.
-The NR-V2X sidelink Mode-2 supports direct vehicular communications in the out-of-coverage scenario\cite{release16_2019}.
-In NR-V2X mode-2's operation, the vehicle selects the resources for V2X communication autonomously: Vehicles perform sensing on a set of resources, i.e., resource pool, to avoid packet collisions for V2X message transmission\cite{ganesan20195g}.
+The gNodeB in this mode schedules the sidelink resources for all vehicles.
+The NR-V2X sidelink Mode-2 supports direct vehicular communications in the out-of-coverage scenario \cite{3gpp.38.885}.
+In NR-V2X Mode-2, the vehicle selects the resources for V2X communication autonomously: vehicles perform sensing on a set of resources, i.e., resource pool, to avoid packet collisions for V2X message transmission\cite{ganesan20195g}.
 The general resource allocation scheme in the current standard for Mode 2 is to randomly select a few of the idle resources periodically.
-However, the randomness utilized in the general scheme does not prevent some issues such as the hidden terminal effects and resource selection collision problem markedly arising, still leading to a high collision probability.
-Therefore, it is necessary to decrease the number of packet collisions for the platoon communication where the packet delivery of PL-to-PM needs to be of high reliability.
+However, in practice, the randomness utilized in the general scheme does not solve some issues such as the hidden terminal effects and resource selection collision problem effectively, still incurring a high collision probability.
+Therefore, it is necessary to decrease the collision probability as the packet delivery of PL-to-PM demands high reliability in platoon communication.